sirjuddington/SLADE/docs/mkdocs/md/Types/MapObject.md

 **Returns** <type>string</type>

 Returns the <type>string</type> value of the property matching the given <arg>key</arg>.
 If the property doesn't exist, the game configuration is checked for a default value.
-Otherwise, returns 0.
+Otherwise, returns an empty string.

 ---
 ### setBoolProperty